gateio/gateapi-nodejs/docs/WalletApi.md

 const api = new GateApi.WalletApi(client);
 const opts = {
   'subUid': "10003", // string | User ID of sub-account, you can query multiple records separated by `,`.
 If not specified, it will return the records of all sub accounts
-  'settle': "usdt" // string | Query only balances of specified settle currency };
+  'settle': "usdt" // string | Query only balances of specified settle currency.
+};
 api.listSubAccountFuturesBalances(opts)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),